Medical expert of the article

 - congenital (Parkes Weber syndrome);

-- posttraumatic trophic ulcer.
+- post-traumatic trophic ulcer.

 - primary lymphedema (Milroy's disease, etc.);

-- lymphedema on the background of filariasis, etc.
+- lymphedema due to filariasis, etc.

-V. Posttraumatic trophic ulcer:
+V. Post-traumatic trophic ulcer:

-- after chemical, thermal damage and electric injury;
+- after chemical, thermal and electrical injuries;

 - osteomyelitic;